Komsomolskaya (Sokolnicheskaya line)

+History

 Komsomolskaya was built using the cut and cover method, with construction beginning on 3 May 1933.
 Temporary bridges were built over the construction site to avoid disrupting traffic, especially the numerous tram routes in the area.
 To counteract the high water table, the station was built on 636 piles which were driven into the saturated soil.

 Heavy rains in the summer of 1934 threatened the construction site several times, and at one point even the Kazansky terminal was in danger of collapsing.
 Nevertheless, the concrete structure of the station was completed by August 26 and Komsomolskaya opened on schedule on May 15, 1935.

 Due to Komsomolskaya's location under a major transit hub, the station was built with an unusual upper gallery above the platform to help handle rush crowds.
 The station has tall pillars faced with pinkish limestone and topped with bronze capitals displaying the emblem of the Komsomol league.
 The station was designed by Dmitry Chechulin, and a model of it was displayed at the 1937 Paris World's fair.